sarungalesonik/nss_assignment_1/part2/README.md

 my_ls <path>
 ```

-## Security Measures
+### Attacks/Bugs/Errors Defended against
 1. **Directory Traversal & Unauthorized Creation Restrictions**
    - `create_dir` ensures users cannot create directories unless they have write permissions in the parent directory.
-Additionally, it enforces `0755` permissions, preventing unauthorized modifications by non-owners.

 2. **Input Validation & Error Handling**
    - The system ensures that:
      - Invalid or non-existent paths return errors rather than failing silently.
      - Attempting to modify or read a file/directory without the necessary permissions results in an appropriate error message.

 3. **Enforced Permission Isolation**
    - Users must have appropriate ACL permissions to execute actions.
 For example:
      - `my_ls` requires read (`r`) permission to list directory contents.